tduyng/tduyng.github.io/content/blog/enum-typescript/index.md

 export type HttpStatusCode = TypeFrom<typeof HttpStatusCodes>;
 ```

-"This way, you can easily import and export constants and types without naming conflicts.
-Additionally, this approach has the advantage of clearly separating TypeScript `type` definitions from TypeScript constants/functions"
+This way, you can easily import and export constants and types without naming conflicts.
+Additionally, this approach has the advantage of clearly separating TypeScript `type` definitions from TypeScript constants/functions

 I hope this article reaches many people, helps you optimize your use of TypeScript in your project.
+Feel free to read the comments or provide feedback on [my medium post](https://tduyng.medium.com/why-you-might-be-using-enums-in-typescript-wrong-6d9c5742db5a).
 Happy coding!

 ---
 Enjoyed this article?
-For more technical content on Typescript or backend web development, stay updated by following my blog through [RSS feeds](https://tduyng.com/subscribe/)
+For more technical content on Typescript or backend development, stay updated by following my blog through [RSS feeds](https://tduyng.com/subscribe/)